dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 ## Testing

+During the development of website, google chrome developer tools were used to test the website and check the responsiveness of the code implemented.
+The final testing was done on
+- Dell Latitude 7410, 14" screen
+- HP 24f Monitor
+- Oneplus 6T

+### General Tests

+1. Pages are loaded correctly
+    - Testing if pages was being loaded correctly
+    - Result: Web page is being loaded correctly

+2. Clicking on Logo brings back to home screen
+    - Result: When the logo is clicked on, it brings back to the home screen

+3. Checking if the Size and Speed Slider work
+    - Result: Both the sliders work perfectly and change values as required

+4. Dropdown list is working
+    - Result: Dropdown list is working fine and selecteing the desired algorithm

+5. Sort array button working
+    - CLicking the button results in the array to be sorted

+6. W3C Validator Test

+7. Jigsaw Validator Test

+8. Lighthouse Validator

+### Testing User Stories

+### Testing Site Owner Stories

 ## Deployment

 I used github pages to deploy the website.
 To deploy a project, one should follow the following steps